 Our lawyers are here to help accident victims get the justice they deserve.
 For a free case evaluation with the Maryland truck accident lawyers at Rice, Murtha & Psoras, call today at (410) 694-7291.

 What Are Mansfield Bars?

-Have you ever wondered what those metal bars that sit underneath semi trucks and other large vehicles are?
-They’re called underride guards or Mansfield bars, and they exist to prevent cars from sliding underneath trucks in an attempt to avoid unnecessary car accident injuries.
+Have you ever wondered what those metal bars underneath semi-trucks and other large vehicles are?
+They’re called underride guards or Mansfield bars, which prevent cars from sliding underneath trucks in an attempt to avoid unnecessary car accident injuries.

-The history of Mansfield bars and their current standards have been a topic of debate for many years.
+The history of Mansfield bars and their current standards have been debated for many years.
 While many believe that some form of make-shift bumper is necessary for semi trucks and other large vehicles, some think that the current requirements for Mansfield bars don’t go far enough to protect passenger car drivers in the event of an accident.

 The History of Mansfield Bars

 The tragedy caused a resurgent interest in underride guards and their importance.
-Quickly, the safety precaution become known as Mansfield bars, as it was thought that if the semi trailer had underride guards, Jayne Mansfield, her driver, and her lawyer may have survived the crash.
+Quickly, the safety precaution became known as Mansfield bars, as it was thought that if the semi-trailer had underride guards, Jayne Mansfield, her driver, and her lawyer may have survived the crash.

 Are Mansfield Bars Safer for Drivers?

 In theory, the concept of Mansfield bars is favorable to drivers who might otherwise slide underneath semi trucks and trailers and sustain serious injuries.
 However, current underride guard requirements might not protect all drivers on the road.
 Whether or not Mansfield bars do enough to keep drivers safe is still up for debate.